 Step 4: Using rubber bands, secure the bottoms of each side of the cabbage and make a fresh cut at the bottom, a few centimeters up from the old cut.

 Step 5: Put one half of the base of your cabbage in the red water, and the other half in the blue water.
-Ask your child what they think will happen to the water.
+Ask your child what hethinks will happen to the water.

 Step 6: Have your child decorate the “vampires” with eyes and spooky eyebrows made from olives and peppers (or whatever you have in the refrigerator).
 Pin the decorations into the cabbage with toothpicks.

-Step 7: Have your child check the cabbages every few hours to see how much colored water they’re drinking.
+Step 7: Have your child check the cabbages every few hours to see how much colored water she's drinking.

 The Science Behind the Fun